-I don’t cook carrots often enough and I have no idea why.
-They’re colorful, crunchy and delicious without requiring much embellishment to highlight their awesomeness.
+I don’t cook carrots often enough, and I have no idea why.
+They’re colorful, crunchy, and delicious without requiring much embellishment to highlight their awesomeness.
 I often unfairly regulate them to the standard raw salad or happily enjoy them in carrot coconut soup, but I’m always pleased with the result of a simple, light cooking.

 Glazing a root vegetable like carrots – or parsnips or rutabaga – is accomplished through braising.
-That is, cooking on top of the stove in a small amount of liquid that is reduced down to a light coating, aka glaze, but the time the vegetable is tender.
+That is, cooking on top of the stove in a small amount of liquid reduced down to a light coating, aka glaze, but the time the vegetable is tender.

-I find that a wider pan works better than a small pot for quickly reducing the liquid and creating a nice glaze.
+A wider pan works better than a small pot for quickly reducing the liquid and creating a nice glaze.

-Any liquid works for a braise and orange juice pairs perfectly with carrots.
+Any liquid works for a braise, and orange juice pairs perfectly with carrots.
 Maybe it’s the orange color?
-Try wine, broth, beer, cider or fruit juice, depending on the ingredient you’re braising.
+Try wine, broth, beer, cider, or fruit juice, depending on the ingredient you’re braising.
 You don’t need much, though.
 We’re not boiling the carrots here, so only a few will be submerged.

 I threw some raisins in the pan, another nice complement to carrots, but you don’t have to.

-Bring the liquid to a boil, cover and reduce the heat so that a steady, rapid simmer continues in the pan.
+Bring the liquid to a boil, cover, and reduce the heat so that a steady, rapid simmer continues in the pan.
 It will take about 15 minutes, give or take, for the liquid to reduce and carrots to approach tenderness.
 At this point, you want to remove the cover and add in some maple syrup.
 Everything is better with maple.
 But there’s no need to get carried away with it, as carrots have a bit of sweetness on their own.

 From there, it’s just another couple of minutes before the carrots are ready for dinner.
 Or snacking, because, like me, you might want to eat them right out of the pan, and that’s okay too.